lee-zhg/segment-pdf-discovery/README.md

 ## Flow
 1. Administrator configures Watson Discovery service.
 1. PDF files are loaded into Discovery collection.
 Segments in PDF files are ingested into Discovery collection as individual documents.
-1. Enhanced data in Discovery collection is rendered to web aplication.
+1. Enhanced data in Discovery collection is rendered to your aplication.
-1. Each segment in the PDF documents can be presented in web application.
+1. Each segment in the PDF documents can be presented as an individual document to your application.
-1. The user interacts with the data in Discovery server via the app UI.
+1. The user interacts with the data in Discovery server via your application.

 ## Included Components